NathStevo97/certifications-notes/kubernetes/CKAD/05_Observability/06_Monitor-and-Debug-Applications.md

 ### Heapster

 - One of the original projects for Kubernetes monitoring and analysis
-- Now deprecated
+- Now deprecated.

 ### Metrics-Server

-- A slimmed-down version of heapster
+- A slimmed-down version of Heapster

 ---